opensuspect/opensuspect/STYLEGUIDE.md

 The function / variable / class names should hint at their role.
 ### Bad
 ````
-    func computerTime(d):
+    func computeTime(d: int):
 ````
 ### Good
 ````
-    func computeTime(daysElapsed):
+    func computeTime(daysElapsed: int):
 ````
 ## 1.2.
 Consistency
-Look at how others named things in the code, and foolow that.
+Look at how others named things in the code, and follow that.

 Be mindful of naming conventions, i.e.: